Bowser: In other media

 Bowser is one of the gaming villains attending a "Bad-Anon" support group in the 2012 animated film Wreck-It Ralph.
 The writers had early on envisioned the Bad-anon meeting with Bowser as a major character within the scene; according to film director Rich Moore, Nintendo was very positive towards this use, stating in Moore's own words, "If there is a group that is dedicated to helping the bad guy characters in video games then Bowser must be in that group!"

 Bowser was voiced by Jack Black in The Super Mario Bros.
-Movie (2023) and the upcoming The Super Mario Galaxy Movie (2026).
-In the film, Bowser successfully captures the Super Star from the Penguin Kingdom and plots to destroy the Mushroom Kingdom unless Princess Peach agrees to marry him.
-His plans are ultimately foiled by Mario and Luigi, who retrieve the Super Star from Bowser, and defeat him in a final battle taking place in Brooklyn.
-Bowser is then shrunk with a Mini Mushroom and imprisoned in a bottle.
-In a mid-credit scene, Bowser is singing his song from earlier in the film, but he is scolded by a guard.
-This has also made Bowser the subject of an Internet meme with the song "Peaches", written and performed in character by Black.
+Movie (2023) and The Super Mario Galaxy Movie (2026).
+In the first film, Bowser plots to destroy the Mushroom Kingdom using a Super Star he has obtained unless Princess Peach agrees to marry him.
+His plans are ultimately foiled by Mario and Luigi, who use the Super Star to incapacitate him before Peach and Toad shrink and imprison him.
+The film has also made Bowser the subject of an Internet meme with the song "Peaches", written and performed in character by Black, in which Bowser professes his love for Peach.
+In the sequel, Mario and Luigi's attempts to rehabilitate Bowser are interrupted when Bowser Jr., searching for his father, abducts them and Yoshi inside Peach's castle.
+After they are dropped into the Honeyhive Galaxy, Bowser goads Mario into attacking him, thus unshrinking him, but kindly allows himself to be arrested for damaging the fields so the brothers and Yoshi can leave.
+Later, Jr., whom he had sent to boarding school years prior, abducts him again and convinces him to return to his old ways.
+During the final battle, Bowser is dropped into a lava moat but resurfaces as Dry Bowser and fights the brothers and Yoshi until they defeat him and Jr.; the Bowsers are ultimately imprisoned by Fox McCloud.

-He appeared in Nintendo gamebooks.
-Bowser appears as the primary antagonist in Nintendo Power's comic series Super Mario Adventures.
-Bowser reappears in the Mario comics of Valiant Comics' Nintendo Comics System as the principal antagonist of the Mushroom Kingdom.
+Bowser appeared in Nintendo gamebooks.
+He appears as the primary antagonist in Nintendo Powers comic series Super Mario Adventures.